Snapsakademien/scores-ly/README.md

 ## How

 The files are written with [Lilypond](http://lilypond.org/).
 It is a good idea to separate the parts when writing so that the MIDI files can be correctly generated.
-There is a [video tutorial](https://www.youtube.com/watch?v=tclwyZr08bE) avilablle for new users.
+There is a [video tutorial](https://www.youtube.com/watch?v=tclwyZr08bE) available for new users.

 ## Ideas
 - Make good templates for generating song books